-11 Rules for Selecting the Right Content Management System (CMS)
+7 Rules for Selecting the Right Content Management System

 Some would tell you to throw away the requirements matrix completely, but we disagree.
 There are some good ways to use this matrix that make it a beneficial tool longer term.

-Related Article: How to Use, Not Abuse a Web CMS Features Matrix
+To understand the do's and don'ts of the features matrix, read this article: How to Use, Not Abuse a Web CMS Features Matrix.

 Once you have worked through your feature requirements, developed your usage scenarios and done the initial product research, the next phase of the selection process involves evaluating the products against your documented needs.